WaithakaGuru/PRISMA_Notes/URL_Request_Working_Mechanism.md

 When your request to access google.com is made:

-The firewall checks whether the request is allowed, based on preset rules.
+- The firewall checks whether the request is allowed, based on preset rules.

-These rules might block traffic from certain regions, or only allow certain types of traffic (e.g., only HTTPS).
+- These rules might block traffic from certain regions, or only allow certain types of traffic (e.g., only HTTPS).

-If your request matches the firewall’s rules, it’s allowed through.
+- If your request matches the firewall’s rules, it’s allowed through.
 Otherwise, it’s blocked.

-HTTPS and SSL/TLS
+## HTTPS and SSL/TLS
 HTTPS is a secure version of HTTP.
 It encrypts your data to protect it from being read by outsiders.

-The encryption is handled using protocols like SSL (Secure Sockets Layer) or TLS (Transport Layer Security).
+- The encryption is handled using protocols like SSL (Secure Sockets Layer) or TLS (Transport Layer Security).

-Analogy: Imagine sending a message in a locked box.
+For Example: sending a message in a locked box.
 Only the intended recipient has the key.
 SSL/TLS are the locks and keys, while HTTPS is the secure box itself.

-When you connect to google.com, your browser and the server agree on how to encrypt data, so everything sent is private and secure.
+- When you connect to google.com, your browser and the server agree on how to encrypt data, so everything sent is private and secure.

 ## Load Balancer
 A load balancer spreads incoming traffic across multiple servers to ensure no single server gets overloaded.

-When many users try to access google.com, the load balancer distributes those requests across Google’s many servers.
+- When many users try to access google.com, the load balancer distributes those requests across Google’s many servers.
 This keeps things fast and stable.

 ## Web Server
 A web server handles requests for web content like HTML, CSS, and JavaScript.

 Once the load balancer chooses a server:

-That server receives the browser’s request.
+- That server receives the browser’s request.

-It gathers the necessary files.
+- It gathers the necessary files.

-It sends them back through the load balancer to your browser.
+- It sends them back through the load balancer to your browser.

 ## Application Server and Database
 While web servers deal with static files, application servers handle dynamic content.

 For example:

-When you perform a search on Google, the request goes to an application server.
+- When you perform a search on Google, the request goes to an application server.

-That server processes your query and may contact a database to get results.
+- That server processes your query and may contact a database to get results.

-It then sends the data back to the web server, which returns it to your browser.
+- It then sends the data back to the web server, which returns it to your browser.

 ## Rendering the Page
 Once the browser receives everything:

-It reads and processes the HTML, CSS, and JavaScript.
+- It reads and processes the HTML, CSS, and JavaScript.

-It places text and images where they should go.
+- It places text and images where they should go.

-It applies styles and runs scripts.
+- It applies styles and runs scripts.

-You can now interact with the page—click links, type, etc.
+You can now interact with the page via clicking on links / buttons or typing to form on the page  or just scrolling through the page.